-- a list of all lobby meetings held by this DG with Facebook or its intermediaries.
-The list should include: date, individuals attending and organisational affiliation, as well as the issues discussed; - all minutes and other reports of these meetings; - all correspondence, including attachments (i.e. any emails, correspondence or telephone call notes) between this DG (including the Commissioner and the Cabinet) and Facebook or any intermediaries representing its interests; and - all documents prepared for the purpose of the meeting and/or exchanged during the course of the meeting.
+- List of lobby meetings held with your DG, with Amazon or its intermediaries.
+The list should include: date, individuals attending + organisational affiliation, the issues discussed, - Minutes and other reports of these meetings - All correspondence including attachments (i.e. any emails, correspondence or telephone call notes) between your DG (including the Commissioner and the Cabinet) and Amazon or any intermediaries representing its interests. - All documents prepared for the meetings and exchanged in the course of the meetings between both parties.

 In the letter of 26 March 2019 addressed to you by the Secretariat General of the Commission, it was indicated that a search in the document management systems of the European Commission for 'intermediaries' of the companies you are interested in is not precise enough to yield results.
-You therefore agreed on 1 April 2019 to limit your request in this respect.
+You therefore agreed on 2 April 2019 to limit your request in this respect.